 LIFE BY DESIGN

 Filip Naumovič has been working at Salsita Software since 2012.
-He was first introduced to Salsita CEO and founder Matthew Gertner through a headhunting agency.
+He was first introduced to Salsita Founder and CEO Matthew Gertner through a headhunting agency.
 Matthew convinced Filip to join the team by speaking passionately about Salsita’s projects and impressive technical capabilities.
 Filip’s first impression of Matthew was that he’s “very much a visionary.”
 This positive impression along with Salsita’s cutting-edge projects was precisely what Filip was looking for.

 When internet technology started to gain popularity, Filip turned his attention there.
 He became interested in how browsers worked, how web pages were rendered, and everything else related to the internet.

 At the time, there were no university courses offered in this field, so he studied everything on his own.
-“There was nothing to study back then, but I acquired the experience nonetheless,” says Filip.
+“There was nothing to study back then, but I acquired the experience nonetheless,” said Filip.
 For years his technical strength was knowing the quirks of all the different browsers and figuring out how to make them display what he wanted.

 Filip’s self-study and passion for technology matured over the years and led him to start his own webdev studio with a friend in 2002.
 This self-employed venture was where Filip gained the majority of his initial experience by working for various businesses.